-Based on the above findings, the evaluators identified a set of conclusions that suggest that while the program contributes to the overall development of a diverse and inclusive civil society in Afghanistan, the current program design should be reconsidered.
+Based on the above findings, the evaluators identified a set of conclusions that suggest that while the program contributes to the overall development of a diverse and inclusive civil society in Afghanistan, the way the program is currently being implemented should be reconsidered.

 In general, the evaluators found that short-term gains (getting grants out the door) impeded sustainability of the organizations and the ability of the grants to improve the sustainability of the grantee CSOs.
-In particular, the design resulted in a creation of dependency.
+In particular, the approach to implementation resulted in a creation of dependency.
 Based on focus groups with grantees and the data collected, ASGP grantees on the whole were not empowered by the funds they received.
 There may have been some successes, such as the adoption of new CSO policies, and the creation of new income-generating activities, but the process did not change women's leadership or empowerment.

-The lack of sufficient baseline data made an impact evaluation impossible given the time-frame and resources dedicated.
-It may not be practical in an environment such as Afghanistan to collect the necessary data; however, it is possible to put in place a better system for tracking the development of the organizations (CSOs, Departments of Women's Affairs, or DoWAs, and Ministry of Women's Affairs, or MoWA) served by the project.
+The lack of sufficient baseline data made an impact evaluation impossible given the time frame and resources dedicated.
+It may not be practical in an environment such as Afghanistan to collect the necessary data; however, it is possible to put in place a better system for tracking the development of the organizations (CSOs, Departments of Women's Affairs, or DoWAs, and Ministry of Women's Affairs, or MoWA) served by the program.